omeka/omeka-s-enduser/docs/modules/valuesuggest.md

 ![Item property Material with "lithograph" typed in the field.
 A dropdown menu auto-suggests terms, including "color lithographs," which is selected.
 Helper text in a small overlaid window reads, "Lithographs printed in several colors."](../modules/modulesfiles/ValSug-ItemProperty2.png)

 After selecting a value, a box containing a URL should appear under the value.
 This link will direct visitors to a webpage with additional information on the value selected.
-This box can be removed by clicking the "X".
+Remove this box by clicking the "X".

 ![Item property Work Type with "Fashion Illustrations (layout features)" selected.
 Below, in red is a hyperlink to Getty Collections, with a small red "X".](../modules/modulesfiles/ValSug-ItemProperty3.png)

 ### Batch-apply vocabularies

-You can also apply Value Suggest vocabularies as data types to existing resources' **existing property values**, whether or not they are using any resource template.
-This will **not** set a Value Suggest data type onto the resources' property for future use, the way a resource template does.
+You can also apply Value Suggest vocabularies as data types to existing resources' **existing property values**.
+You can do this whether or not they are using any resource template.
+This will **not** set a Value Suggest data type onto the resources' property for future use like a resource template does.

-This can convert an existing text or URI value into a recognized Value Suggest value from one of its vocabularies.
-For example, you may have manually entered in RightsStatements URIs into the copyright field of many items, and now wish to convert those values into one of the structured entries from Value Suggest's RightsStatements "data type" to match future entries.
+This can convert an existing text or URI value.
+It will convert to a recognized Value Suggest value from one of its vocabularies.
+For example, you may have manually entered in RightsStatements URIs into the copyright field of many items.
+You then wish to convert those values into one of the structured entries from Value Suggest's RightsStatements "data type" to match future entries.

 This conversion may work with text values.
 Value Suggest looks for the text string to match a URL format (for example, "https://creativecommons.org/licenses/by/4.0/").
 If your values are in URI form, Value Suggest will look to match either the URI value or the label text string.

 To do so, select the desired resources and batch-edit them.
-Look for the "Convert data type" button near the bottom of the form, in the "Values" section.
-Select the property (for example, "Rights" under Dublin Core) and then choose the Value Suggest vocabulary from the "Data type" dropdown (for example, Creative Commons or RightsStatements).
+Look for the "Convert data type" button near the bottom of the form.
+It is in the "Values" section.
+Select the property (for example, "Rights" under Dublin Core).
+Then choose the Value Suggest vocabulary from the "Data type" dropdown.
+For example, Creative Commons or RightsStatements.

 ![The batch-editing screen showing the "Convert data type" option expanded with the "Rights" property in the first selection and "Creative Commons" in the second selection.](../modules/modulesfiles/ValSug-BatchConvert.png)

-When converting an existing value into a Value Suggest data type, **the structured label will not be imported** from the source vocabulary into your metadata fields.
-If using URIs, your existing labels will be preserved, or if the label fields are empty, that will persist.
-If using text values, the URI will be preserved and converted into a URI, but the label field will be empty.
+When converting an existing value into a Value Suggest data type, **the structured label will not import** from the source vocabulary into your metadata fields.
+If using URIs, your existing labels will be preserved.
+If the label fields are empty, that will persist.
+If using text values, the URI will be preserved and converted into a URI.
+But, the label field will be empty.

 You can see whether the data-type conversion has succeeded when looking at the item in the admin interface.
 The original value, whether text (no link) or URI (link with an external-website icon to the right), should now appear as a link with no icon.

-We recommend checking the conversion success by going into editing mode on the resources after the process has completed, and checking that the value is now showing the correct Value Suggest dropdown when clicked on.
+We recommend checking the conversion success by going into editing mode on the resources after the process has completed.
+Check that the value is now showing the correct Value Suggest dropdown when clicked on.
 You can select the appropriate vocabulary-provided label at this time.

 ## Internal suggestions

-This module offers the ability to suggest values currently stored in your Omeka installation, that is, where a resource already has the value in a property:
+This module offers the ability to suggest values currently stored in your Omeka installation.
+That is, where a resource already has the value in a property.
+This includes:

-- Omeka: Property (values of the same property, for example `dcterms:creator`)
+- Omeka: Property (values of the same property, for example `dcterms:creator`).
-- Omeka: Property / Resource template (values of the same property that are being used by items that share the same resource template, for example "Base resource")
+- Omeka: Property / Resource template (values of the same property used by items that share the same resource template.
+For example,"Base resource").
-- Omeka: Property / Resource class (values of the same property that are being used by items that share the same class, for example `dctype:StillImage`).
+- Omeka: Property / Resource class (values of the same property that are being used by items that share the same class.
+For example, `dctype:StillImage`).

 ![A screenshot of the Publisher field being used to suggest several options from other items that start with "Glasg".](modulesfiles/ValSug-OmekaProperty.png)